Don’t let budgeting burnout get the best of you! Here’s how to move past it and keep on truckin’!

 I do this with things, I tell myself that I am going to let something percolate (like when you make coffee).
-Or simmer, if you like to cook.
+Or simmer in my brain, I just need mental space.
 I’m giving myself time to let the info sink in and decide how I feel about it and how I feel about my options.
 Or maybe, I just need to get used to an idea and accept it.
 Either way, the distance will help you.

 If running isn’t your thing, do anything that gets your heart rate up!
 Or do some restorative yoga, or a peaceful hike in the woods.

-- Talk to someone.
 Take heart in community; there are so many people to offer you support; you just need to find the right places to go.
 Be it a friend or a stranger.
-Sometimes strangers are great as they are unbiased to our situation and can give a different perspective on your situation.
+Sometimes strangers are great as they are unbiased about our situation and can give a different perspective on your situation.
 Money minded Facebook groups are great for this!
 Just use the search function, you may even be able to find a local group to join at their next meetup.

 Word of caution, internet trolls are everywhere; you need to see them for what they are and don’t let it get to you if someone gets a little nasty.
 Yes, that easier said than done.
 Usually, those people will get kicked out of groups fast; karma is a bitch huh!
 So try and join 3-5 groups, you’ll soon know the few that support you the best!

-- Remember your why.
 What is your primary driver for wanting to make a change in your financial life?
 Are you doing just for the hell of it?
-Or is it something that really compels you?
+Or does the financial goal really compel you?
 Your reason for change needs to be strong enough to keep you going when times are tough!
 Like, I mean really strong!
 I wrote my personal story of what keeps me going right here in finding your financial why.

-- Go have fun!
 Now, I don’t mean go on a shopping binge!
-That would totally be self-sabotage!
+That would totally be self-sabotaging!
 You need to have some activities lined up that you enjoy that doesn’t bust the bank (think of it as a mental health tool).
 You need to focus on raising your vibration!
 Ummm, what?
 Your “vibration” is the energy that you are putting out to the world, and what you focus on, is what you will receive.

 - happy hour with a friend (just don’t get tipsy and order one of everything!
 Go inside with $20 and that’s it)